 Master of Arts in Teaching - Graduate Interdisciplinary Degree

-The M.A.T. requires a minimum of 32 semester credit hours: 16 semester credit hours of pedagogy and professional responsibilities/diversity in education; minimum 9 semester credit hours of coursework in selected content area; minimum 1 semester credit hour of portfolio preparation; and 6-12 semester credit hours supervised teaching experience.
-The M.A.T. requires a professional portfolio and final assessment.
+The MAT is a minimum 30 semester credit hour degree: 18 semester credit hours of pedagogy and professional responsibilities; 6 semester credit hours of coursework in selected content area; and 6-12 semester credit hours supervised teaching experience.

 |Pedagogy and Professional Responsibilities|

 |EDUC 5133||Assessment and Instructional Design and Delivery for Diverse Learners||3|